 Naturopathic medicine is a distinct profession of primary health care, emphasizing prevention, wellness, and the promotion of optimal health through the use of therapeutic methods and modalities which encourage the body to heal and become more resilient.

 Therapeutic modalities that we utilize include botanical medicine, therapeutic nutrition and food-as-medicine, supplementation, therapeutic exercise, & physical medicine alongside conventional therapies and prescribing.

 We offer annual physicals, sports physicals, well-woman care, well-child visits, laboratory testing, vaccinations, therapeutic injections, minor office procedures, and referrals to specialists as any other family physician, in addition to pharmacologic prescriptive rights.

-Insurance coverage is available for naturopathic family care through most major health plans that serve Washington State.
+Insurance coverage is available for naturopathic family care through most major health plans that serve Washington State, including Medicaid plans.
 If you are uninsured or naturopathic care is not covered under your plan, a sliding scale may be available.

 The Healing Power of Nature (Vis Medicatrix Naturae)